 Classic Indonesian delight

 Hungry customers looking for heavier soup should try Soto.
 The greenish-yellow broth tastes slightly like curry, only with a clearer gravy.
-Unlike Bakso, rice accompanies this soup along with glass noodles.
+Unlike meatballs, rice accompanies this soup along with glass noodles.
 Still hungry?
 Satay (also chicken, not beef) and fried rice are next to devour.

-Cheap Street Snacks
+Ubud Night Market Cheap Street Snacks

 The street snacks can serve either as in-between meals or appetizers.
 Sample a different kind of Gorengan.
-Gorengan literally means fried stuff.
+Gorengan literally means fritters.
 These are little balls of delight made from various ingredients dipped into flour.
 It can be tofu, sweet potato, tempeh, banana, and many more.
 Enjoy a crunchy and savory sensation with each bite.

 The beverage slash fruit soup contains slices of watermelon, pineapple, and other fruit served with an iced cinnamon-spiced broth – very colorful and refreshing.

 More than just food – it’s the people

 The atmosphere of Ubud Night Market is authentic Bali to its core.
 Away from mass tourism, people are friendly and eager to get acquainted with tourists.
 Feel special in their warmth and friendliness.
 A few hours at this establishment will leave a lasting remark of Balinese hospitality.